AdaCore/spark2014/lrm/source/introduction.rst

 Actions to complete prior to release
 ------------------------------------

-#.
-Discuss with Trevor what I have done for in/out of SPARK and check whether he wants
-   anything extra added.

-#.
-Make sure that all necessary actions are recorded as ToDos: perhaps need to go through
-   at least this Introduction with Andrew and Trevor to pull out actions to be carried out.
-   As part of this, make sure that where necessary derived use cases or derived requirements are also recorded.

-#. **NB Need to be clear that not all of the strategic requirements flow down as necessary into
-   the rest of the document.**

-#. **NB For all the sections on strategic requirements, need to say at the end whether anything
-   is included on them in the document.**

 #. **Associated action: LRM should not be GNAT-specific; references to GNAT should be removed.**

-#. **Associated action:  In section 1.4 (Principal Language Restrictions) remove word "currently" from
-   Tasking bullet.
-Move comments/ToDos about rel2+ version of language to an appendix of future enhancements.**

-#.
-Incorporate notes from marked-up copy of Introduction.

-#.
-Need to discuss the rationale for the use of refined pre and post conditions with people
-   to make it better:

-        * **Some of original detail:** Although an executable function may be used in defining an abstract precondition and then its definition will implicitly define the concrete precondition, the implementation of that function may be sufficiently complex that it is not easy to understand what it represents in the context of a precondition.
-Hence, that function would need a postcondition

 #.
 Need to review the language feature HLRs for completeness: against 2005 LRM and initial draft
    will give this.
 The main thing to think about is visibility/getting certain information into